Appearance

 }

-Client listeners are useful for incremental or one-off changes, think about adding an item to the inventory or triggering an animation from an Action.
+Client listeners are useful for incremental or one-off changes; think about adding an item to the inventory or triggering an animation from an Action.
 Each project comes with an IPlayerModelClientListener

 interface, which serves as a bridge between the Metaplay server logic and the game logic.